 XFlow’s automatic lattice generation minimizes user inputs thereby reducing time and effort in the meshing and pre-processing phase.
 XFlow fully supports GPU computing to accelerate the time to solution.
 Problem setup and results exploration are easy and intuitive, enabling users to focus their efforts on design iteration and optimization.
 In addition, advanced rendering capabilities provide realistic visualization to gain deeper insight into flow performance.

 The state-of-the-art technology of XFlow for lubrication enables users to address other related CFD workflows involving high frequency transient simulations with real moving geometries, complex multiphase flows and free surface flows.

 In non-equilibrium statistical mechanics, the Boltzmann equation describes the behavior of a gas modeled at mesoscopic scale.
-The Boltzmann equation is able to reproduce the hydrodynamic limit but can also model rarified media with applications to aerospace, microfluidics or even near vacuum conditions.
-As opposed to standard MRT, the scattering operator in XFlow is implemented in central moment space, naturally improving the Galilean invariance, the accuracy and the stability of the code.
+As opposed to standard Multiple Relaxation Time (MRT), the scattering operator in XFlow is implemented in central moment space, naturally improving the Galilean invariance, the accuracy and the stability of the code.

 XFlow features a novel particle-based kinetic algorithm that has been specifically designed to perform very fast with accessible hardware.
 The discretization approach in XFlow avoids the classic domain meshing process and the surface complexity is not a limiting factor anymore.
 The user can easily control the level of detail of the underlying lattice with a small set of parameters, the lattice is tolerant to the quality of the input geometry, and adapts to the presence of moving parts.